 I can see clients who communicate in Spanish and/or English.
-I have clinical competence in supporting folks from LGBTQQIA+ communities, as well as people who are survivors of trauma, people who struggle with emotional regulation, and people who need support with recovery from addictive and self-destructive behaviors, among other competence areas.
+I have clinical competence in supporting folks from LGBTQQIA+ communities, people invested in the work of social movements/social change, as well as people who are survivors of trauma, people who struggle with emotional regulation, and people who need support with recovery from addictive and self-destructive behaviors, among other competence areas.

 More on my work

 My life and work experiences also make me uniquely positioned to provide culturally competent support to individuals who work in social justice and social movement spaces, as I understand first-hand many of the dynamics which are present in revolutionary and radical spaces.
 Further, my work is informed by an anti-racist, anti-oppression, and anti-patriarchal ethos.

 It may take you time to find a therapist who is a good fit for you, and even if you discover that working with me is not the right choice for you, I will strive to help connect you with the appropriate resources.

 Getting the most out of remote sessions

 Please keep these things in mind when planning for a remote session:

 - Ensure that you are in a private, safe, and confidential environment.
 This might involve proactive conversations with housemates, partners, children, or others with whom you share space.
 I am happy to work with you to explore your options.